MicrosoftDocs/well-architected/well-architected/azure-vmware/avs-vmware-application.md

 ## Establish a security baseline
 **Impact**: _Security_

 Secure workloads and validate compliance and regulatory requirements by using Microsoft Defender for Cloud and it's [cloud security policies]((https://learn.microsoft.com/azure/governance/policy/concepts/azure-security-benchmark-baseline)).
 This tool provides recommendations on how you can secure your cloud solutions on Azure and compliance with those portions of regulatrory frameworks covered by the application platform.
 The secuirty baseline applies guidance from the Microsoft cloud security benchmarks and steps required for remediation.
-Note that to enable Defender for Cloud, either ARC for VMware or ARC for servers is required.
+Note that to enable Defender for Cloud, either Arc for VMware or Arc for servers is required.

-[Configure Identity and Roles for AVS](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-identity), the external identity provider (using LDAPS) to enable administrative users to log into the vCenter, NSX-T and HCX appliances using their active directory credentials.
-Then use [VMware priviliges in AVS](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-identity#view-the-vcenter-server-privileges) roles to assign roles to the users.
+[Configure Identity and Roles for Azure VMware Solution](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-identity), the external identity provider (using LDAPS) to enable administrative users to log into the vCenter, NSX-T and HCX appliances using their active directory credentials.
+Then use [VMware priviliges in Azure VMware Solution](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-identity#view-the-vcenter-server-privileges) roles to assign roles to the users.

 Use [Azure Arc for VMware (where available)](https://learn.microsoft.com/en-us/azure/azure-arc/vmware-vsphere/overview) to deploy the AMA agent to virtual machines, otherwise use [Azure Arc for Servers (GA)](https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview).
 The Microsoft cloud security benchmark provides recommendations on how you can secure your cloud solutions on Azure.
 This security baseline applies guidance from the Microsoft [cloud security benchmark](https://learn.microsoft.com/azure/governance/policy/concepts/azure-security-benchmark-baseline) version 1.0 through Azure Policy.